-No matter your use of LinkedIn, we believe in safe automation.
+No matter how you use LinkedIn, we believe in safe automation.

-We use proven digital marketing techniques, to improve revenues generated by your campaign.
+We use proven digital marketing techniques, to increase revenue generated by your campaign.

 Human behaviour simulation.
 Daily quotas.
 Risky behaviour detection.

-Conversion rate following.
+Conversion rate follow-up.
 A/B testing.
 Automated marketing scenario

 User-friendly.
 24/7 customer support.
 Tutorials.
 Onboarding system.